MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ## Known issues

-- On iOS clients, there's a double prompt issue as part of the Microsoft Entra CBA flow where the user needs to click **Use the certificate or smart card** twice.
+- On iOS clients, there's a double prompt issue as part of the Microsoft Entra CBA flow where the user needs to select **Use the certificate or smart card** twice.
 We're aware of the UX experience issue and working on fixing this for a seamless UX experience.

 ## Next steps